 Lifetime Allowance (LTA) is a limit set by HMRC on the total value of all pension benefits (except the State pension) that can be taken without paying additional tax.
+See "Your pension and tax" for more information.

 MyCSP is the organisation that holds your pension records and administers your pension on your employer's behalf, including working out and arranging pension payments.